-The River Isle is formed from head springs which rise on the western side of Wadeford which join with waters from Combe St Nicholas.
-It flows in a westerly direction past Pudleigh and Nimmer to reach Hornsbury Mill.
-After a short distance it turns in a northerly direction past Peasmarsh, Donyatt, Ilminster, Puckington, and Isle Abbotts, before joining the River Parrett just above Hambridge .
-The river flows for an approximate distance of 14 miles and in its first six miles it falls 250 feet, but then meanders sluggishly, with a fall of only 80 feet, to its confluence with the Parrett.
-On it’s journey from source to mouth it is joined by the tributaries, the River Ding and the Fivehead River with Venner’s Water, together with several un-named brooks, which drain the north-east flanks of the Blackdown Hills.
-On the north-west side the tributaries of the Dowlish Stream with Stretford Water and the Wall Brook drain Windwhistle Hill and Sprays Hill and the hill spur above Whitelackington.
-Approximately 1 mile before the rivers join with the Parrett it is joined by the Westport Canal.
-This camera was installed and is maintained by the Environment Agency and can be viewed here
+The River Isle originates from head springs situated on the western side of Wadeford, where it converges with waters flowing from Combe St Nicholas.
+Flowing in a westerly direction, it passes through Pudleigh and Nimmer before reaching Hornsbury Mill.
+After a brief stretch, it changes course to the north, passing Peasmarsh, Donyatt, Ilminster, Puckington, and Isle Abbotts, ultimately joining the River Parrett just above Hambridge.
+The river spans approximately 14 miles, wherein the first six miles exhibit a descent of 250 feet.
+However, it subsequently meanders at a sluggish pace, with a decrease in elevation of only 80 feet, until it merges with the Parrett.
+Along its journey from source to mouth, the River Isle is joined by tributaries such as the River Ding and the Fivehead River with Venner's Water, as well as several unnamed brooks that drain the northeastern slopes of the Blackdown Hills.
+On the northwestern side, tributaries like the Dowlish Stream with Stretford Water and the Wall Brook drain Windwhistle Hill, Sprays Hill, and the hill spur above Whitelackington.
+Approximately one mile before its confluence with the Parrett, the Westport Canal joins the River Isle.
+This camera was installed and is maintained by the Environment Agency and can be viewed here.

 All content is available under the Open Government Licence v3.0.